Why Does the Roofer Get the Depreciation Check? Understanding the Process

 What happens if the cost of repairs exceeds the depreciation check amount?

-Yes, if you can provide documentation of the increased costs, you may be able to negotiate additional funds from your insurance company.
+If you can provide documentation of the increased costs, there may be a chance to negotiate for additional funds from your insurance company.